pwnish3r/SecuArch/README.md

     but works perfectly fine even on a laptop from 2012 Bare Metal.
     Either don't install anything and configure your own Desktop Environment or Window Manager or choose the i3 configuration.
+    5. Some packages that my installation depends on may be updated and some dependencies change.
+I will try to test my install script as often as possible to avoid conflicts.

 Please report issues or open a pull request if you find a bug or have a workaround!